 Let’s take Franz Kafka as a starting point for doing literary analysis.
 Kafka attracts interest for a host of qualities: the originality of his macabre vision, his premonitions of totalitarian state bureaucracy, his inimitable dreamlike style.
 These qualities combine into something greater than the sum of its parts.
 What other author of so modest an oeuvre—unfinished drafts of three novels published posthumously (against his wishes), a novella and a score of short stories—can approach Kafka’s universal appeal?
 I would add another quality contributing to his compulsive readability: the seamlessness of his narratives.
 Break off a snippet of his writing at almost any point and you are left with the most intriguing material, as if discovering a fragment of some long-lost ancient manuscript, leaving you eager to find the rest.

 Seamlessness is a function of the transition.
 In nonfiction prose, a thematic connection or some other rhetorical turn is used to hook one paragraph up to the next, enabling the overall logic to proceed gracefully and the writing to “flow.”
 In fiction, this flow is built into the very the story line: the sense of movement is enacted literally in the form of the physical passage of time and space.
-In mass-market or “genre” fiction, the transition from one event or location to the next can be taken for granted and is rendered through stock narrative devices that slip undetected beneath the reader’s awareness.
+In mass-market and genre fiction, the transition from one event or location to the next can be taken for granted and is rendered through stock narrative devices that operate beneath the reader’s awareness.

 Likewise in Kafka, none of the usual narrative expectations applies.
 We immediately think of The Metamorphosis, when Gregor Samsa awakens one morning to find himself transformed into a human-sized insect.
-Yet it’s not his shocking circumstances that are so interesting to the reader but rather the painstaking process of getting out of bed (as delightfully anatomized by Vladimir Nabakov’s famous essay on the story).
+Yet it’s not his shocking circumstances that are so interesting so much as the mundane struggle to get out of bed (as delightfully anatomized by Vladimir Nabakov’s famous essay on the story)—a metaphor for everyone’s daily struggle to get out of bed.
 We also think of the opening chapter in his novel Amerika, when Karl Rossmann is about to disembark in New York harbor after an Atlantic crossing and gets lost in the maze of corridors in his ship, or Land Surveyor K. in The Castle, who is famously unable to reach the castle where he is to begin his employment, until quite late in the novel.

 But it is not the metaphorical dimension of Kafka, his so-called symbolic significance to modernity, his so-called meaning or message, which interests me here.
 That’s pedagogy, the extracting of a “lesson” from a novel to be summarized in a high school or college study guide, in order to absolve one of having to actually read it, still less derive pleasure from it.
 I wish to return to the question of style, to the possibility of crafting and sustaining a style, one so consistent and distinctive that the innocuous transitions transporting his protagonists from one decisive event or encounter to the next turn out on closer reading to be just as thick with mystery as the dramatic junctures they lead to.
 The drama and suspense that normally builds up to a climax in the plot of conventional novels, in Kafka is to be found in the unremitting suspense separating one minute from the next, one sentence from the next.
 Drama is realized through style, texture.